Field guide to the EU Pay Transparency Directive

 To everything there is a season (but we agree that the time has come)

-1957 – The principle of equal pay for men and women appears in first European Economic Zone Treaty
+1957 – Principle of equal pay for men and women appears in first European Economic Zone Treaty

-13 December 2007 – The equal pay principle codified in Treaty on the Functioning of the European Union (TEFU Art 157)
+13 December 2007 – Equal pay principle codified in Treaty on the Functioning of the European Union (TEFU Art 157)

 24 April 2023 – Pay Transparency Directive adopted as EU law

-7 June 2026The Directive comes into force.
-The deadline for national bodies to transpose the Directive at the country level
+7 June 2026The Directive goes into effect.
+Deadline for national bodies to transpose the Directive at the country level

 Surveying uneven terrain

 The European Union Treaty establishes the right to equal pay for equal work or work of equal value for women and men.
-It also makes it clear that it is the responsibility of member states to enact this principle.
-The gender pay gap has, however, persisted: according to the European Council, in 2024 women earned on average 11% less than men across the European Union – with gaps of over 18% in some countries!
+It also makes it clear that it is the responsibility of Member States to enact this principle.
+However, the gender pay gap has persisted: according to the European Council, in 2024 women earned on average 11% less than men across the European Union – with gaps of over 18% in some countries.
 This means that women, who account for roughly 46% of the EU workforce (World Bank), are paid on average 89 cents for every 100 cents their male colleagues earn for the same level of effort, seniority, and qualifications.
 The pay gap leads to an even steeper pension gap, with women being forced to live on 25% less than men at retirement (European Council/Eurostat).

 When we have every intent to be fair and just in our employment policies and practices, why has this inequity stagnated for so long?